-During the Financial Year, the Group's non-hazardous waste intensity increased significantly compared to 2022, mainly due to the newly included paper consumptions of a subsidiary.
-The Group will continue to monitor the amount of non-hazardous waste it generated and implement relevant measures, reduce its non-hazardous waste intensity progressively, and aim to achieve the target of reducing non-hazardous waste intensity by 2025.
+During the Financial Year, the Group's total non-hazardous waste disposed intensity increased compared to 2023, mainly due to the increase in paper consumption driven by the demand for business paper.
+The Group will continue to monitor the amount of non-hazardous waste disposed and implement relevant measures, reduce its total non-hazardous waste disposed intensity progressively, and aim to achieve the target of reducing total non-hazardous waste disposed intensity by 2025.

-The table below illustrates the Group's non-hazardous waste disposal performance:
+The table below illustrates the Group's non-hazardous waste disposed performance: